eli1thousand/Active-Directory/AccountLock.md

 <h1>Active Directory: Account Lockout Durations</h1>

 <h2>Objective</h2>
 <p>In this lab, I will be utilizing a Virtual Machine sandbox to simulate the tasks and managements of help desk specialist.
 I will be using Virtual Box, Active Directory, Windows Server 2022, and Windows 10 for this lab.
-Here, I will be demonstrating password resetting.
-Here, I act as admin and in instances where a member forgets their password, I simply reset their passwords so they are able to log onto their account.    <p>
+Here, I will be demonstrating account lockout policy usuage.
+Here, I act as admin and apply a login attempt threshold.    <p>
 <h3>Materials</h3>
 <ul>
   <li>Virtual Box</li>